Picton, New Zealand: Transport

-State Highway 1 links Picton southwards to Blenheim, Kaikoura, Christchurch and beyond, while the scenic Queen Charlotte Drive (shorter in distance but usually slower than via State Highways 1, 62 and 6) winds westward to Havelock.
+State Highway 1 links Picton southwards to Blenheim, Kaikōura, Christchurch and beyond, while the scenic Queen Charlotte Drive (shorter in distance but usually slower than via State Highways 1, 62 and 6) winds westward to Havelock.

-The Main North Line railway opened on 17 November 1875 between Picton and the Opaōa River just north of Blenheim (the bridge over the river wasn't completed until 1880).
+The Main North Line railway opened on 17 November 1875 between Picton and the Ōpaoa River just north of Blenheim (the bridge over the river wasn't completed until 1880).
 The full line south to Kaikōura and on to Christchurch wasn't completed until 15 December 1945.
-The line's climb from Picton to Elevation saddle required a steep 1-in-37 (2.7%) grade and a viaduct across the Waitohi River.
-The original viaduct was the largest wooden structure in the southern hemisphere at the time of its completion, and lasted until 1963, when it was replaced by the current concrete and steel structure.
+The line's climb from Picton to Elevation Saddle required a steep 1-in-37 (2.7%) grade and a viaduct across the Waitohi River.
+The original viaduct was the largest wooden structure in the southern hemisphere at the time of its completion and lasted until 1963, when it was replaced by the current concrete and steel structure.
 The original Picton railway station was located on London Quay; the platform still exists, bisected by the Memorial Archway steps.
 The current station on Auckland Street was completed in 1914.
 It is a standard class B station, of weatherboard and tile, and has been listed NZHPT Category II since 1991.
 The Coastal Pacific long-distance passenger/tourist train from Christchurch made a daily return trip to Picton during the summer months until its scheduled passenger services were suspended in December 2021.
 They are scheduled to restart in November 2022.

 Roll-on/roll-off (RORO) ferries link Picton with Wellington, forming the main link between the North and South Islands across Cook Strait.
-The two main shipping companies operating this route are the Interislander and Strait Shipping, with both taking passenger and road vehicles, and, for the Interislander on one ferry, rail wagons.
+The two main shipping companies operating this route are the Interislander and StraitNZ, with both taking passenger and road vehicles and, for the Interislander on one ferry, rail wagons.
 There have been proposals in recent years (the latest in 2011) to relocate the ferry terminals from Picton to Clifford Bay, south of Blenheim, to reduce travel times.
-However these plans never got past the design proposal, and were eventually dropped.
+However, these plans never got past the design proposal and were eventually dropped.
 In 2019, consultation began on a redevelopment of the ferry precinct ahead of Interislander introducing new and larger ferries in 2024.
+Following the 2023 New Zealand general election, the ferry replacement project and its associated terminal redevelopments were cancelled by the incoming Sixth National Government.
+The Interislander terminal building originally built in the 1960s was demolished in 2024.

 Cruise ships regularly visit Picton between October and April.
 During the 2018–19 season, 44 ships carrying 85,000 passengers visited Picton.